 (2) No extension of the time for taking the poll shall be made under this section at any time later than 7 days before the time originally appointed.

+(3) In the case of a general election for the Council —

+(a) the time appointed for the nomination of candidates or the taking of the poll shall not be extended to such an extent as would prevent the return of the writ on or before 21 May; and

-(3) In the case of a general election for the Council the time prescribed for the return of the writ shall not be extended under this section beyond the time prescribed by the Constitution Acts Amendment Act 1899.
+(b) the time appointed for the return of the writ shall not be extended beyond 21 May,

+in the year in which seats in the Council are to be vacated by effluxion of time.

 (4) Where an extension of the time for taking the poll is made under this section public notice of the extension shall forthwith be given in the region or district in which the election is to be held.

 [Section 76 inserted by No. 40 of 1987 s.
 41; amended by No. 36 of 2000 s.
-16.]
+16; No. 49 of 2011 s.
+9.]

 Division (2) — Nominations